CollinHeist/TitleCardMaker/docs/getting_started/connections/tautulli.md

 ---
 title: Connecting to Tautulli
 description: >
-    How to connect enable the Tautulli Integration in order to trigger immediate Title Card creation when Episodes are watched or added to Plex.
+    How to enable the Tautulli Integration to trigger immediate Title Card creation when Episodes are watched on or added to Plex.
 ---

 # Tautulli